 - Blood tests may show if your thyroid hormone level is too high or too low.

 - A thyroid scan will show how well your thyroid gland is working.
 Dye is put into your IV or given as a liquid to drink.
 The part of your thyroid gland that works normally will soak up the dye.
-Caregivers put a machine over your neck 2 to 48 hours later.
+Healthcare providers put a machine over your neck 2 to 48 hours later.
 The machine takes pictures that show the areas of your thyroid that work properly.
-Tell the caregiver if you have ever had an allergic reaction to contrast dye.
+Tell the healthcare provider if you have ever had an allergic reaction to contrast dye.

 How is postpartum thyroiditis treated?

 Postpartum thyroiditis usually goes away on its own.
-Caregivers may watch you for changes over time.
+Healthcare providers may watch you for changes over time.
 You may need any of the following:

 - Medicines may be given to help raise or lower your thyroid hormone level.
 You may also need medicines to treat your signs and symptoms, such as fast heartbeat and nervousness.

 - Radioactive iodine may be given to damage or kill some of your thyroid gland cells.
 This may decrease the amount of thyroid hormone produced.
-Tell your caregiver if you know or think you are pregnant.
-This medicine can be harmful to an unborn baby.
+Tell the provider if you know or think you are pregnant.
+Radioactive iodine may be harmful to an unborn baby.

 How can I manage my symptoms?

 - Eat a variety of healthy foods.
 Healthy foods include fruits, vegetables, whole-grain breads, low-fat dairy products, beans, lean meats, and fish.
 This will help you maintain a healthy weight.
 Ask if you need to be on a special diet.